fbpx

 Declining doesn’t mean their request is wrong, but it’s not lining up with the lane God has you in this season.

-All people’s connections and opportunities are not for you and will cause you to drift from your lane.
+All people’s connections and opportunities are not for you and will cause you to drift from your lane because their requests can be distractions sent from the enemy of our souls.

-Make the most of your time by ensuring you’re doing what God wants you to do and where you should be.
+I hope this post helped you to see the importance of staying in your lane.
+Your lane is a gift from God to protect your purpose and His plans for your life.
+Please make the most of your time by ensuring you’re doing what God wants you to and where you should be.

 You’re a living soul made in the image of God.